imagekit-developer/imagekit-go/README.md

 ## URL-generation

 ### 1. Using image path and image hostname or endpoint
 This method allows you to create an URL to access a file using the relative file path and the ImageKit URL endpoint (`urlEndpoint`).
-The file can be an image, video or any other static file supported by ImageKit.
+The file can be an image, video, or any other static file supported by ImageKit.

 ```
 import (
     ikurl "github.com/imagekit-developer/imagekit-go/url"
 )

 url, err := ik.Url(ikurl.UrlParam{